10 best US beaches for 2019

-(CNN) — Summer's right around the corner, and the top beaches in the United States are beckoning.
+(CNN) — Summer is here, and the top beaches in the United States are beckoning.

 For the No. 1 beach in the USA, travelers will need to book a trip to Oahu.
 Kailua Beach Park is the best US beach for 2019, according to coastal sciences professor Stephen P. Leatherman.
 Also known as Dr. Beach, Leatherman has been releasing an annual list of the United States' top beach destinations since 1991.
 Leatherman is director of the Laboratory for Coastal Research at Florida International University.
 So what makes 2019's No. 1 beach so special?
 Gentle waves lap the white sand coral beach at Kailua Beach Park in Oahu, and the swimming and kayaking are excellent here.